Mark Harris, B.A.

 Unchained Memories: Readings from the Slave Narratives (2003), an HBO documentary he wrote on slavery in America, was nominated for an Emmy for Non-fiction Special.
 In 2007, he produced Darfur Now, which was nominated by The National Board of Review and the Broadcast Film Critics Association for best documentary of the year.
 The film went on to win an NAACP Image Award.

 In 2010 the International Documentary Association honored him with their Scholarship and Preservation Award.
+And in 2021, he received the USC Associates Award for Artistic Expression, the highest honor the university faculty bestows on its member for significant artistic impact.

 In addition to filmmaking, Harris is also a journalist and has published short stories and five novels for children.
 He has taught filmmaking at the School of Cinematic Arts since 1983.